2026 FIBA Women's Basketball World Cup qualification: Qualifying

-There will be 24 teams, two from the first round and 22 from the continental championships in 2025.
-The tournaments are scheduled to be held in March 2026.
-The host, Germany, and the winners of the continental championships will participate in the tournament, although already qualified.
-The teams are split into four tournaments of six teams, with 16 teams qualifying for the final tournament.
-The tournaments are scheduled to be held from 11 to 17 March 2026, with Istanbul, Villeurbanne, San Juan and Wuhan, China as the hosts.
+There were 24 teams, two from the first round and 22 from the continental championships in 2025.
+The host, Germany, and the winners of the continental championships participated in the tournament, although already qualified.
+The teams were split into four tournaments of six teams, with 16 teams qualifying for the final tournament.
+The tournaments were held from 11 to 17 March 2026, with Istanbul, Villeurbanne, San Juan and Wuhan, China as the hosts.
 The draw was held on 7 October 2025 at the FIBA headquarters in Mies, Switzerland.